 We are all getting knee-deep into the 21st century.
-That means that the Internet itself, as well as building web, is getting more complex.
+That means that the Internet itself, as well as building the web, is getting more complex.
 Yet, the complexity allows creating tools that are tailored to beginners and people who know nothing about the technology behind it.

 Because of all that, bloggers who decide to start their own sites in 2021 have it both easy and hard.
 While it has become quite easy to start a blog, it has also become hard to choose a blogging platform.
 Among many, the chances are that Squarespace got you hooked and that you have started your blog on this straightforward blogging platform.

 If you are reading this guide, that’s probably because you have decided it’s time to move away from Squarespace and start with WordPress.